heltonitba/DATLoader/README.md

     });
 ```
-By default, each Element(CTRIA,CQUAD,etc...) is printed with random color.
+By default, each Element will be printed with random color.

 Example: https://datloader-heltonitba.c9.io/

+### DATData: ###

+DATData is a return of load function who carry a important data from DAT/BDF file loaded, first, the attributes:

+- Nodes: GRID/Vertice/Point
+- Elements: All supported Elements
+- Properties: All supported Properties
+- faceElement: Relation between faceIndex and Element ID

+and methods:

+//TODO